scchan/hcc_wiki/HC mode.md

 ```

-## Support for memory pointer
+## Support for Memory Pointers

-C++ AMP doens't support lambda capture of memory pointer into a GPU kernel.

-HC supports capturing memory pointer by a GPU kernel.
+C++ AMP lacks support for lambda capture of memory pointers into a GPU kernel. hc allows you to capture memory pointers implemented by a GPU kernel.

 ```
-// allocate GPU memory through the HSA API int* gpu_pointer;
+// Allocate GPU memory through the HSA API int* gpu_pointer;
 hsa_memory_allocate(..., &gpu_pointer);
 ...